Bills Digest No. 33, 2024-25

 • remedial directions

-• adverse publicity orders, and
+• adverse publicity orders and

-An SPF regulator may appoint an employee of the regulator who holds or performs the duties of an Executive Level 1 position or higher, or a member of the Australian Federal Police as an inspector (proposed subsection 58FB(1)), if they have ‘appropriate qualifications, training, skills or experience’ to perform the role: proposed subsection 58FB(2) (Explanatory Memorandum, pp. 80–81).
+An SPF regulator may appoint an employee of the regulator who holds or performs the duties of an Executive Level 1 position or higher, or a member of the Australian Federal Police as an inspector (proposed subsection 58FB(1)), if they have ‘appropriate qualifications, training, skills or experience’ to perform the role: proposed subsection 58FB(2) (EM, pp. 80–81).
 An inspector will have specified powers with respect to monitoring and investigating compliance with the SPF.
 If an SPF regulator has not appointed an inspector, the regulator itself is taken to be the inspector: proposed subsection 58FB(4).

 Default monitoring and investigation powers under the Regulatory Powers (Standard Provisions) Act 2014 apply to an SPF code for a regulated sector, unless: